MicrosoftDocs/defender-docs/defender-for-iot/enterprise-iot.md

 ### Recommendations

-The following Defender for Endpoint security recommendations are supported for Enterprise IoT devices:
+The following Defender for Endpoint security recommendations are supported for enterprise IoT devices:

 - Require authentication for Telnet management interface
 - Disable insecure administration protocol – Telnet